EthanJamesCoronel/enterprise-networking/Lab 1 - Enterprise Network Campus/documentation/enterprise-campus-network.md

-#### Overview
+## Overview

 This lab simulates a simplified enterprise campus network consisting of two routers, two distribution-layer switches, and two access-layer switches with multiple VLANs for various departments.
 The objective was to create a Layer 2 and Layer 3 network architecture that implements robust network security and high availability.

-The lab was built in Cisco Modeling Labs (CML) for the purpose of gaining hands-on experience with campus network design, network security and troubleshooting.
+The lab was built in the free version of Cisco Modeling Labs (CML) for the purpose of gaining hands-on experience with campus network design, network security and troubleshooting.

-#### Topology
+## Topology

 ![[network_topology.png]]